 Luckily, internal schisms aren’t as serious…or are they?
-Let’s take a deeper dive into this seldom used word.
-The definition of the word schism is ‘a split or division between strongly opposed sections or parties, caused by differences in opinion or belief.’
+Let’s take a deeper dive into this seldom-used word.
+Schism is defined as ‘a split or division between strongly opposed sections or parties, caused by differences in opinion or belief.’

-This is obviously an unproductive situation and one that we all face.
+This is an unproductive situation and one that we all face.
 Reminds me of the song by the Clash from 1981 entitled “Should I Stay or Should I Go”.
 The lyrics in the chorus continue with, “If I stay there will be trouble, if I go it will be double.
 So you’ve gotta let me know, should I stay or should I go?”
 Yes, I know.
-This is a popular song by a punk rock group from the 80’s but there’s so much that translates to our internal schisms topic.
+This is a popular song by a punk rock group from the 80’s.
 Here’s what you can do to help you solve these issues more decisively and quickly.
-Your goal is to start using this method so that it’s as automatic as what you learned in elementary school if you ever found yourself on fire.
+Your goal is to start using this method to be as automatic as what you learned in elementary school if you ever find yourself on fire.
 Stop, Drop, and Roll!

 1. Get to a quiet place and eliminate any distractions or interruptions